 5 Tips for Protecting Your Skin

 Your skin is precious.
-Unfortunately, it’s subjected to many things that can damage it on a daily basis.
-From chemicals to pollution, our skin absorbs everything it comes into contact with.
-Fortunately, there are ways you can protect your skin from damages.
+Unfortunately, it’s subjected to many things that can damage it daily.
+From chemicals to pollution, our skin absorbs everything it touches.
+Fortunately, there are ways you can protect your skin from damage.
 Here are some tips for giving your skin a fighting chance at vitality.

 Sun Cream